The difference between brown rice and white rice is way beyond the colour.

-Besides being a healthier option, replacing white rice with brown rice is a profitable choice for diabetics and weight watchers.
+Besides being a healthier option, replacing white rice with brown is a profitable choice for diabetics and weight watchers.

-Brown rice is loaded with the goodness of vitamins and is rich in selenium and manganese.
+Brown is loaded with the goodness of vitamins and is rich in selenium and manganese.
 These help boost the body’s nervous and reproductive system and may prevent several illnesses such as cardiovascular diseases, arthritis and cancer.

 Brown rice breaks down slowly and therefore releases energy steadily.
 This keeps one from feeling hungry and allows you to maintain a healthy body weight.
 If you can keep away from extra cheese, of course!

 The high fibre content in this rice does not change into a heavy carbohydrate as it is low in fat and high in natural essential oils.

 This, again, is due to the steady breakdown of brown rice.
 Because brown rice is low in fat and high in natural essential oils, it helps you keep a healthy body weight as well.

 Sufficiently loaded with powerful antioxidants, brown rice also proves to be a very effective stress buster.
 It also helps with depression and other mental health conditions.

 The difference between brown and white rice is way beyond the colour.
 Here are our top four comparisons: